KULcoder/starter-hugo-academic/content/project/Beyond-Lockdown-Decoding-China's-Pandemic/index.md

 ---
 title: Beyond Lockdown - Decoding China's Pandemic Opening
-summary: An interactive visualization revealing pandemic with search engine data.
+summary: An interactive visualization that unveils the progression of the pandemic using search engine data, following the cessation of official data releases.
 tags:
   - Demo
 date: "2023-06-01T00:00:00Z"